xc308/My_Knowledge_Book/_posts/2022-05-15-How-to-latex-in-markdown.md

 ---
 layout: post
-title: "How to type latex in markdown?"
+title: "How to type latex Maths in the .md file for Pages' posts?"
 date: 2022-05-15
 ---